-We will be glad to work with you to get a copy of your record and to review what can be done.
-We charge a researching fee that we will then apply to the cost of any service that you then hire us to perform.
+If you do not know what is on your record or exactly how your case was resolved, we would be happy to work with you to get a copy of your record and to determine what can be done.
+We charge a researching fee, which we will then apply to the cost of any service that you hire us to perform.

-Cases are denied for the following reasons: (1) an inaccuracy in the court file, (2) an inaccuracy in the application, (3) additional charges are pending, (4) the person has not yet met the required waiting period to become eligible.
+Cases are denied for the following reasons: (1) there was an inaccuracy in the court file, (2) there is an inaccuracy in the application, (3) additional charges are pending, (4) the person has not yet met the required waiting period to become eligible.

-You can only expunge certain federal cases.
-Typically, you have to show that the conviction was wrongful or unconstitutional.
-Additionally, a person can apply for a pardon through the President.
-We do not handle federal cases.
+You can only expunge certain federal case, including if the conviction was wrongful or unconstitutional.
+Our firm does not handle federal expungement cases.

 No, you not need to attend court.
 We will send an attorney on your behalf.
-If the court does request your presence and you are unable to attend, then we will file a motion for your presence to be excused.
+If the court does request your presence and you are unable to attend, then we will file a motion requesting that your presence be excused.

 A petition for expungement of conviction records must be filed in the sentencing court.
 (35-38-9) A petition for expungement of arrest records can either be filed in the court where charges were brought, or if no charges were filed, in the court that has jurisdiction in the county where the arrest occurred.
 (IC 35-38-5-1(b))

 The average Indiana expungement takes approximately four to six months.
-However, some expungements can take less or more time depending on the details of the case, whether the DA agrees or objects, the age of the case, etc. We work on your case as fast as we can and will assist the court and DA with anything they need to get your case heard and decided.
+While that is the average timeframe, some expungements will be completed more quickly and some will take longer, depending on the facts of the case, whether the DA agrees or objects, and the age of the case, etc. We will do everything we can to get your case completed as quickly as we can.

-The courts work on cases in the order they are received.
+The courts work on cases as they get them.
 The sooner you get started, the sooner your case can be granted.
 Also, if it is helpful, will gladly write your employer or potential employer a letter letting them know we are in the process of having your case expunged.